 As brands continue to rely heavily on Instagram and other social platforms as a means of advertising and driving sales, an increasingly common technique is emerging: The utilization of consumer and/or influencer-generated photos.
 This type of content – which is largely viewed as more authentic than traditional ad campaigns by social media users and of course, is much more cost efficient – has many major fashion, beauty, and lifestyle brands scouring Instagram hashtags and brand-specific tags in order to find imagery they like and want to use on their own pages.

 Away’s social media strategy, for instance, is one to watch, on this front.
 The budding luggage company’s co-founder Jen Rubio – who formerly occupied the role of head of social for Warby Parker – is spearheading the brand’s social presence, and one of the (many) noteworthy takeaways from Away’s growing social media presence is its user-generated Instagram photos.

-As noted by Digiday last week, “Out of [Away’s] 676 Instagram posts, 600 are user-generated that have reached 15 million users organically.”
+As noted by Digiday recently, “Out of [Away’s] 676 Instagram posts, 600 are user-generated that have reached 15 million users organically.”
 That same article notes that “Away also places paid ads on Instagram, but Rubio said organic posts and user-generated content are how most people find out about the brand.”